radareorg/radare2/DEVELOPERS.md

-The issues page of Github contains a list of all the bugs that have been reported classified with labels by difficulty, type, milestone, etc. it is a good place to start if you are looking to contribute.
+The issues page of Github contains a list of all the bugs that have been reported classified with labels by difficulty, type, milestone, etc. It is a good place to start if you are looking to contribute.

 ## Contributing with patches